Congress at Odds with Bush over Port Contract

 NAYLOR: But many other political leaders are concerned.
 Maryland Governor Robert Ehrlich, a Republican, met with reporters at the Port of Baltimore, one of those involved.
 He said that Maryland was not kept in the loop by anyone in the administration.

-Representative ROBERT EHRLICH (Republican, Maryland): No one is happy with respect to notification or I really should say lack of notification here.
+ROBERT EHRLICH: No one is happy with respect to notification or I really should say lack of notification here.
 The process did not work very well.

-Senator HILLARY CLINTON (Democrat, New York): Because there is a bipartisan, bicameral concern about this.
+HILLARY CLINTON: Because there is a bipartisan, bicameral concern about this.
 Asking the president to reconsider, allowing foreign governments to take over our ports and now we know that the president intends to proceed with this ill-advised contract.

-Mr. JAYSON AHERN (Assistant Commissioner, United States Customs and Border Protection): These again, are just terminal operators within a port.
+JAYSON AHERN: These again, are just terminal operators within a port.
 These are not people that are running an entire port or responsible for the security of our entire port.